Starcounter/Starcounter.Authorization/README.md

 This has two effects:
 * A [middleware](https://github.com/Starcounter/Starcounter.Startup#middleware) prevents this view-model from loading if the current user is not signed in
 * An [input handler](https://docs.starcounter.io/topic-guides/typed-json/code-behind#handling-input-events) is generated for every property of this view-model, checking if the user is signed in.
 Existing input handlers are wrapped in this checkers.
-What happens if the user is not signed in is configurable TODO
+What happens if the user is not signed in is [configurable](#what-happens-when-permissions-are-denied)

 In summary, only signed in users can interact with this view-model.